opensearch-project/documentation-website/_opensearch/search/autocomplete.md

 4 | Four-gram | [ `quic`, `uick` ]
 5 | Five-gram | [ `quick` ]

-Autocomplete needs only the beginning n-grams of a search phrase, so OpenSearch uses a special type of n-gram called edge n-gram.
+Autocomplete needs only the beginning n-grams of a search phrase, so OpenSearch uses a special type of n-gram called *edge n-gram*.

 Edge n-gramming the word "quick" results in the following: